Scaremongers obscure limitations of Swiss "fat cat" pay vote

 It is also far from clear shareholders, keen to attract the best managers, will exercise any new powers they are given.

-“I wonder whether voters are not being too optimistic about their ability to prevent abuses,” Rolf Soiron, chairman of cement maker Holcim and drugs industry supplier Lonza told Reuters.
+“I wonder whether voters are not being too optimistic about their ability to prevent abuses,” Rolf Soiron, chairman of cement maker Holcim HOLN.VX and drugs industry supplier Lonza LONN.VX told Reuters.

 “I think if a company wants to pay a top executive 25 million, then they will find a way to do so regardless of the initiative.”